MLeidel/wxGAI/README.md

 The other function buttons are self explanatory.

-wxAI requires these other python3 modules:
+wxGAI requires these other python3 modules:

         markdown
         wx